 Alstroemeria pulchella (syn.
 Alstroemeria psittacina) from Brazil has flowers that are dark red marked with green and blotched dark purple.
 This plant also can be weedy in some gardens and not survive in others.
 The first photo from Mary Sue Ittner is of some growing in the Mendocino Coast Botanical Gardens, blooming August 2004.
 The second, from Susan Hayek shows a form with variegated foliage.
 The leaves seem to be infected by one of the Alstroemeria viruses.

-Alstroemeria spectabilis from seed obtained from Seeds of Distinction.
-They say it is a Chilean species.
+Alstroemeria spectabilis this species was classified as late as 1988 by Ravenna, with a distribution in central Chile.
+Some experts consider it to be Alstroemeria pulchra subsp. maxima.
+Photo 1 was taken in July 2003 by Lee Poulsen of a plant grown in California from seed supplied by Seeds of Distinction who say it is a Chilean species.
 It is still in a 4-inch pot and the flower stems are about 12 inches tall.
 It seems to grow all year round.
-Photo 1 was taken July 2003 by Lee Poulsen.
-Photo 2-3 were taken by Nhu Nguyen from the UC Botanical Garden.
+Photographs 2-3 were taken by Nhu Nguyen from the UC Botanical Garden.

 Alstroemeria umbellata photographed flowering in a bulb frame in northwestern Oregon, where it is kept dry in summer.
 The plants are in a large mesh bin plunged in sand and topped with coarse chunks of lava rock.
 The seeds from which these plants were grown were collected by the grower in the Quebrada (canyon) del Morado east of Santiago, Chile, in 1996.
 This population was growing on a steep talus slope, rooted in sand below about 12 inches/30 cm of broken dark rock.
 The sand was slightly moist even in midsummer.
 The steep slope and constant traffic of ore trucks just below it probably minimized browsing by goats, which had destroyed most of the other palatable plant life in the area.
 Photo by Jane McGary